Code-Screen/Code-Screen.github.io/docs/rust.md

 All test filenames must end with `_test.rs` and test files with filenames that end with `_hidden_test.rs` will not be visible to the candidate.

-If you want to add files that your hidden unit tests use and hence are also not visible to the candidate, the names of these files must begin with `hidden`, e.g., `hiddenFoo.json`, `hiddenFoo.csv`, etc.
+If you want to add files that your hidden unit tests use and hence are also not visible to the candidate, the names of these files must begin with `hidden`, e.g., `hiddenFoo.json`, `hiddenFoo.csv`, `hidden_foo.rs`, etc.

 The `Cargo.toml` file should only be modified in order to add any third-party dependencies required for your solution.